 About me

 Welcome!
 I am a PhD Candidate in Political Science at the University of Michigan.
 I study comparative politics, specifically state and nation-building, authoritarianism, and political violence.
 My regional focus is Southeast Asia – Myanmar, Indonesia, and Thailand – where I have extensive area knowledge and fieldwork experience.
-I was a 2019-2020 United States Institute of Peace-Minerva Peace Fellow for my dissertation, ‘Remobilizing Resentment: Intrareligious Elite Polarization and Violence Against Religious Minorities During Myanmar’s Political Liberalization.’
-My work appears in the Asian Journal of Comparative Politics and I have an article in revise and resubmit status for the Journal of Contemporary Asia.
+I was a 2019-2020 United States Institute of Peace-Minerva Peace Fellow for my dissertation, “The Politics of Religious Violence in Transitional Regimes: Evidence from Myanmar.”
+I received an invitation to revise and resubmit an article based on my dissertation in the Journal of Comparative Political Studies.
+My work on digital activism in post-coup Myanmar is published in the Asian Journal of Comparative Politics and the Journal of Contemporary Asia.

 Formerly, I was a Foreign Affairs Officer at the U.S. Department of State and led an inter-agency working group on election security and foreign aid during Myanmar’s historic 2015 elections.
 I also have an MPH and an MA in Southeast Asian Studies from the University of Michigan.